lorenzofranze/VHDL-VIVADO-logic-nets/README.md

 # VHDL-VIVADO Logic-Nets

-*This project was made between February and March 2022, at Politecnico University of Milan.*
+*This project was developed between February and March 2022, at Politecnico of Milan.*

 *More details about the Requirments and the report are uploaded*

-The ptoject was assigned as final prove of the course: RETI LOGICHE 2022
+The project was assigned as final prove of the course: RETI LOGICHE 2022
 - language: VHDL
 - software: Xilinx Vivado
 - use: FPGA